|Volume 7: 2012-2013

 Call for Reviewers

-Qualifications: Candidates should have strong writing skills and a demonstrated interest and background in international criminal law and justice, humanitarian law, human rights law or another relevant field (sociology, political science, education, peace and conflict studies, history, literature, anthropology, etc.).
+Qualifications: Candidates should have strong writing skills and a demonstrated interest and background in international human rights law or related field (sociology, political science, education, peace and conflict studies, history, literature, anthropology, etc.).
 Junior level faculty members, human rights scholars and practitioners are especially encouraged to apply.
 Applicants should have a minimum of 3-5 years of relevant academic experience in their field.

 Duties: Peer reviewers are expected to review manuscripts submitted by authors, give constructive comments, and determine the manuscript’s suitability for publication and contribution to the field.
 Members will be identified according to their availability and expertise.

-Applications should include a one-page letter of interest, 3-5 key areas of focus (ie: genocide studies, Cambodia, economic and social rights, international criminal law, etc.), curriculum vitae and list of publications.
+Applications should include a one-page letter of interest, 3-5 key areas of focus (ie: genocide studies, Cambodia, economic and social rights, transitional justice, international criminal law, etc.), CV, list of publications and relevant writing sample.
 These materials should be emailed as .doc or .pdf attachments to email@example.com.
 Please identify the title of the position for which you are applying as the subject of your email.
 Applications are accepted on a rolling basis.